working-group-two/engineering-blog/pages/blog/_posts/2022-01-10-the-spec-behind-the-specs.md

 would it see the difference between `endOfReplyDigit`, `cancelDigit` and `startDigit` in the example above?)

-When explicitly tagged (as above) the both the tag `[2]` and the universal tag `[4]` for `OCTET STRING` would be transmitted for `endOfReplyDigits`.
-This is all fine and well, because then the types could be potentially extended, the `OCTET STRING` could for instance be replaced with a `BIT STRING` and the receiver would still understand the message because the universal tag `[3]` would be sent instead.
-This will use more bandwidth because both tags would be sent.
-Instead one could specify implicit tags, meaning it will only transmit the bare minimum of tags which make the values unique.

 ```
 RoutingInformation ::= CHOICE {
   reroutingNumber    [0] IMPLICIT IsdnNumber,